muntazirabidi/deeplearning_courses/README.md

 - Implement pixel value normalization to speed up network training
 - Build a multilayer neural network for classifying the Fashion MNIST image dataset

+**Notes**
+The notes of the content covered in the second week can be accessed here: second week notes